 I have been working on this type of work for over six years now.
 There is always new subject matter to develop, more dialogues to be presented and discussed, new imagery that floats into my mind.
 As life changes, this body of work changes for me.

-Cynthia Lahti: I am working on several ideas right now: people wearing disguises, busts of elegant women, and male/ female couples.
+What is your present project, what’s its history and how do you make the pieces?
+I am working on several ideas right now: people wearing disguises, busts of elegant women, and male/ female couples.
 These are all subjects that have always interested me but that I have never fully explored.

 I am also continuing to use some of the broken piece from my discarded sculptures that I have saved.
 This idea started in 2010 with he creation of the sculpture Vault Alarm that was composed of broken sculptures.
 In my current exploration of this idea, I am experimenting with combining the broken pieces together to form a new figure.
 This idea came from realizing that when I destroying unsuccessful sculptures, body pieces that remained were often extremely interesting to me and I could not discard them.
-I am finally inspired to see how they look combined together and I have been very excited by the results.

 Patrick Colhoun: I am self taught and started throwing on the wheel in the very early days and quickly progressed to handbuilding, to experiment with form and shape.
 Sometimes I combine the two and start from a thrown vessel and handbuild onto it.
 I work mostly in black clay.
 I like the way I can handbuild with it and the darkness of the body suits the finished work in terms of texture and the overall mood of the piece I am trying to convey.
 The subject of my work can be quite dark and masculine and so this process suits what I am trying to achieve.
 My palette of glazes is very restricted.
 I rarely use bright colour, mostly dark and metallic finishes.